 Welcome to my website !!

 I am currently a PhD student in the Computer Science Department of the University of Illinois at Urbana-Champaign.

 On this website, you will find information about projects I am involved in, my publications and open source tools I have developed.
-Feel free to check out my work and if you have any questions, comments, or would like to work together, don't hesitate to contact me.
+Feel free to check out my work and if you have any questions, comments, or would like to work together with me, don't hesitate to contact me.

 Improving the computing efficiency of HPC systems using a combination of proactive and preventive checkpointing - Mohamed Slim Bouguerra, Ana Gainaru, Franck Cappello, Leonardo Bautista Gomez, Naoya Maruyama, Satoshi Matsuoka - IPDPS 2013, Boston, USA

 Fault prediction under the microscope: A closer look into HPC systems - Ana Gainaru, Franck Cappello, Marc Snir, William Kramer - Supercomputing 2012, Salt Lake City, USA

 Fault prediction under the microscope: A closer look into HPC systems - A few online journals mention my paper from SC2012: